 GBC’s panelists stressed the relevance of marketing for everyone, whether or not they wished to enter the actual field of marketing.
 While marketing has become a crucial element of business, it is also relevant in everyday life situations, such as advocating for one’s argument in a discussion or debate.
 They made the point that today, it is increasingly important for everyone to understand how marketing shows up every day.
 Studies have shown that people can be exposed to as many as 4,000 advertisements in various forms on a daily basis, and most of us fail to consider how they affect us consciously and subconsciously.
 Professor Winer raised the point that even President Trump engages in marketing each time he tweets to the public.

 Because one of the biggest mistakes entrepreneurs make is assuming why consumers will want their product, the panelists explained the importance of striking a balance between establishing strong insights and applying these insights in the real world.
-They suggested that budding marketers become familiar with successful products or media platforms and understand their marketing strategies’ strengths and weaknesses, or by taking on roles related to marketing in clubs, startups, nonprofits and other ventures separate from academia.
+They suggested that budding marketers become familiar with successful products or media platforms and understand their marketing strategies’ strengths and weaknesses, or by taking on roles related to SEO and marketing in clubs, startups, nonprofits and other ventures separate from academia.
 For those who are interested in marketing for their startups and without access to professional marketing resources, the professors suggested taking marketing classes, collecting as much data as possible from customers, and, most importantly, think from the perspective of the consumer.

 As it turns out, understanding the customer is key to both successful marketing and building a successful startup.

 About the Gallatin Business Club (GBC)